slemanz/BLINKY_TO_BOOTLOADER/README.md

 Clone the repository, set up your toolchain, and start coding!
 This project is designed for anyone looking to enhance their skills in embedded programming, whether you're a beginner or an experienced engineer.

 Inspired in [Low Byte Productions](https://www.youtube.com/@LowByteProductions) series.

+---

+## Drivers

+All drivers in this repository have been crafted in a bare-metal environment, ensuring optimal performance and control.
+You can view the complete set of drivers in the [Drivers folder](Drivers/drivers.md).

+---